ultimatecoder/ultimatecoder.github.io/_posts/2019-04-23-js-recon-is-no-more.md

 Above is a graph of 6000 requests done to measure the response times using the function I shared earlier.
 More than 5000 requests have ended in nearly no time.
 There were less than 1000 requests which ended in 1 microseconds.
-From the above results, We can conclude that mentioned method is not giving different results for occupied and empty port.
+From the above results, we can conclude that mentioned method is not giving different results for occupied and empty port.
 We can conclude that mentioned method by AndLabs is failing to distinguish occupied ports from nonoccupied ports.

 I tried hard to find possible causes for the failure of this attack.
 I didn't find any conclusive evidence.
-Perhaps our hardware or browser code has improved for opening a TCP sockets quicker than what it used to.
 I will be honest, but it took sometime to understand the anatomy of this attack from that abstract blog post by Andlabs.
 However I was not about to give up and turn back from this point.
-Just for my satisfaction, I tried every possible combinations of `xhr.readyState` values to find any pattern.
-From my observation, I recognized that timings for returning a header from an occupied port was delayed.
+To satisfy my curiosity, I tried every possible combinations of `xhr.readyState` values to find any pattern.
+From my observation, I recognized the timings for returning a header from an occupied port were delayed.
 Comparatively, this response was quick for ports where no service was running.
 I am comparing the time in which the browser returned a response headers whereas in the previous method it was dependent on the time browser took for opening a socket.

 ```javascript
 var requestPort = function(port) {